Meet Our Staff

 Community Coordinator

-Taylor is a recent graduate from the University of Victoria with a BA (honours) in Geography and Political Science.
-With an academic background in Indigenous geographies and experience in outreach and communications, she is passionate about identifying creative avenues for place-based community engagement.
+Liv is a recent graduate from the University of Victoria with a bachelor's in Geography and Environmental Studies.
+With a background in ecology, geomorphology, and GIS, she is passionate about local community engagement with nature and inspiring stewardship.